 None knows the exact origins of the town, probably the Bronze Age or a colony of Crete.

-The Murat district, with art, culture and posh streets
+The Murat district with its posh streets

-Anyway Bari is also famous for its cultural and artistic scene.
+Bari is also famous for its cultural and artistic scene.

 Folklore and local food

-Obviously Bari has its own culinary tradition.
+Bari has its own culinary tradition.

-One tips to you!
+One tip for you!

-Every Sunday you can taste fresh and raw fish at a little fish market on the jetty Saint Nicholas also known as N’dèrr’a la lanze.
+Every Sunday, you can taste fresh and raw fish at a little fish market on the jetty Saint Nicholas, also known as N’dèrr’a la lanze.
 Here you can easily touch the folklore and local culture while you admire the docked typical fishing boats.